harrisrobin/solana-dev-container/README.md

-# Codespaces Rust Starter
+# Codespaces Solana Starter

 This project is a generic starter for developers to use in Codespaces that includes basic system tools and extensions.

 ## What's Included

-This is a basic environment that should be ready to expand upon to build a day-to-day development envrionment for Rust.
+This is a basic environment that should be ready to expand upon to build a day-to-day development envrionment for Solana.
 It comes with the following software choices:

 ### System Tools